-Customs authorities are responsible for collecting any duties and taxes on goods coming into and out of a country.
+Customs authorities collect duties and taxes on goods coming into and out of a country.
 Find out the difference between duties and taxes, what they’re based on and how they’re calculated.

-They use the information on your commercial invoice and other relevant documents.
-So it's important to make sure you have details like the HS code and value on your commercial invoice.
+Customs authorities use the information on your commercial invoice and other relevant documents to determine the duties and taxes.
+That's why it's essential to include details like the HS code and an accurate goods value on your commercial invoice.

-And bear in mind, if you’re missing information, you’re leaving it up to customs to calculate the duties and taxes, which may result in you paying more than you should.
+And bear in mind, if you’re missing information, you’re leaving it up to customs to calculate the duties and taxes on your shipment, which may result in you paying more than you should.

-Some countries use different calculation methods so remember to check this on your country’s government website or with your carrier.
+Some countries use different rate calculation methods so remember to check this on the government website or with your carrier.

-To find out more, ask your carrier for advice, go to the government website of the country you're shipping to, or use online tools.
+To find out more, ask your carrier for advice, or browse the customs website of the country you're shipping to.